apache/fury/README.md

 Binary compatibility will be ensured before fury 1.0.

 ## Security
-Static serialization such as row format are secure in nature.
+Static serialization such as row format are secure by nature.
 But dynamic object graph serialization supports  deserialize unregistered types, which can introduce security issues.
-Fury provides a secure mode option for it, and enabled by default, which can only deserialize registered types or built-in types, thus secure, by sacrificing some dynamics.
+Fury provides a secure mode option  and enabled by default for this protocol, which can only deserialize registered types or built-in types, thus secure, by sacrificing some dynamics.

-If you can ensure all environment are secure, you can disable the secure mode, thus the user types are not needed be registered ahead, and can be serialized automatically.
+If you can ensure your environment is secure, you can disable the secure mode, then the user types are not needed be registered ahead, and can be serialized automatically.

 ## RoadMap
 - Meta compression, auto meta sharing and cross-language schema compatibility.